 Renal Disease: In a renal impairment study, venlafaxine elimination half-life after oral administration was prolonged by about 50% and clearance was reduced by about 24% in renally impaired patients (GFR=10 to 70 mL/min), compared to normal subjects.
 In dialysis patients, venlafaxine elimination half-life was prolonged by about 180% and clearance was reduced by about 57% compared to normal subjects.
 Similarly, ODV elimination half-life was prolonged by about 40% although clearance was unchanged in patients with renal impairment (GFR=10 to 70 mL/min) compared to normal subjects.
 In dialysis patients, ODV elimination half-life was prolonged by about 142% and clearance was reduced by about 56% compared to normal subjects.
-A large degree intersubject variability was noted.
-Dosage adjustment is necessary in these patients [see Dosage and Administration (2.3) and recommended human dose on a mg/m2 basis.
-Venlafaxine was also given to rats by oral gavage for 24 months at doses up to 120 mg/kg per day.
-In rats receiving the 120 mg/kg dose, plasma concentrations of venlafaxine at necropsy were 1 times (male rats) and 6 times (female rats) the plasma concentrations of patients receiving the maximum recommended human dose.
-Plasma levels of the 0-desmethyl metabolite were lower in rats than in patients receiving the maximum recommended dose.
-Tumors were not increased by venlafaxine treatment in mice or rats.
+A large degree of intersubject variability was noted.
+Dosage adjustment is necessary in these patients [see Dosage and Administration (2.3) and Use in Specific Populations (8.7)].